 Degree of Control

-Control can be hard to define, but generally, an employer has greater control over an employee than an independent contractor.
-Does the individual control how the work is done?
-Do they have flexibility in the product or service that they deliver?
-By extension, contractors provide services to several clients simultaneously.
-Employees spend most of their working time with a single employer.
+Contractors provide services to several clients simultaneously, while employees spend most of their working time with a single employer.
 For the contractor, the "employer" is usually one of several clients, and clients have less control over service providers than employers have over employees.
+In short, the key questions to ask are as follows:

 Chance of Profit and Risk of Loss

 An independent contractor usually has some degree of financial risk and opportunity for profit, whereas the employer/employee relationship does not.
+What this means is that a contractor enjoys much less certainty over their future revenues, just like any business.
+Employees have some certainty about their income as their salary or wages are set at the beginning of the employment relationship.

 Integration of the Role

 An employee’s tasks are an integral part of an employer’s business, but the tasks of a self-employed contractor are generally not as integrated into the business.
 Are you in the software space and hiring a contractor to do some painting around the office?
 The painter’s role is likely not an integral part of your business.
+A contractor may provide core services to a business but do so at arm's length.
+They may not be physically present at the client's business, and they may not be integrated into the business' day-to-day workings the way employees are.
+More importantly, they may provide these services to several clients in the same period.
+Questions to ask are as follows:

 Tools and Equipment